mitmproxy/mitmproxy/docs/certinstall.rst

 and https://web.archive.org/web/20150920082614/http://kb.mit.edu/confluence/pages/viewpage.action?pageId=152600377

-On iOS 10.3 and onwards, you also need to enable full trust for the mitm root certificate after installing from http://mitm.it
+On iOS 10.3 and onwards, you also need to enable full trust for the mitmproxy root certificate:

-1. Open the Settings app
-2. Tap General
-3. Tap About
-4. Scroll to bottom.
-Tap Certificate Trust Settings
+1. Go to Settings > General > About > Certificate Trust Settings.
-5. Turn on the switch for mitmproxy
+2. Under "Enable full trust for root certificates", turn on trust for the mitmproxy certificate.

 iOS Simulator
 ^^^^^^^^^^^^^